gamble33/Mathematical-Garden/Maths/Statistics/Normal Distribution Function Derivation.md

 #Statistics #Maths

-[^1]: The probability of
 # Normal Distribution Function Derivation
 ---
 Imagine a scenario in which arrows are being shot at a target.
 ![[target.png#invert_B|400]]
 A few assumptions must be made about this scenario.
 ## Assumptions

+^e3137a

-1. The probability densities of the orthogonal directions are independent.
+1. The probability densities of the orthogonal directions are [[Independence|independent]].
 The error in the x-direction does not affect  the error in the y-direction.
 2. Hitting the centre of the target is more likely than other points on the target.
 I.e., The centre of the target is being aimed at.
 3. The probability density is **rotationally invariant**, meaning, the distribution of where the arrow lands only depends on the distance of the arrow to the centre.